hanakysela/Polar/README.md

 - organizing the files so there is some system
 - using Git
 - script that reads the files, cleanes them and outputs the things I wanted
-- added a "checker" to know which files to look for (those that have not been processed yet) + use of the `apply` function!
+- added text to inform what files will be read and what is currently happening.

 ### xxx_merge.csv file
 done some plotting (w/google maps)